davenquinn/xenoliths/paper/text/chapters/body.md

 forearc wedge conforming to the @Royden1993a thermal model using the parameters outlined above.
-For all cases, the final depth of the underplated subduction interface is taken to be 30 km (corresponding to a "flat-slab" regime), and the distance landward of the subduction zone is taken to be 100 km.
+For all cases, the final depth of the underplated subduction interface is taken to be 30 km, and the distance landward of the subduction zone is taken to be 100 km.
 No effort is made to differentiate 'flat-slab' and baseline subduction geometries.
-Increasing the slab dip angle will have the effect of speeding the equilibration of the geotherm, but interface temperatures will be lower.
-The overall effect on the evolution of the thermal scenarios appears to be minimal. <!-- is this enough? -->
+Though increasing the slab dip angle will result in a cooler subduction interface at a given depth, the overall effect on the evolution of the thermal scenarios appears to be minimal. <!-- is this enough? -->

+In the Farallon-plate scenario, the temperature is pegged at 715ºC at 25 km depth, a temperature constraint that is established based garnet-biotite thermometry of exhumed granites of the Sierra de Salinas.
+Figure \ref{model_results}C panel 2 correctly captures the inverted metamorphic gradient found by @Kidder2006, validating this approach to calculating the forearc geotherm.

 <!-- @Groome2006: ridge subduction modeling -->